 We have all heard the famous quote by Dudley Nichols— “Fear is the highest fence”— and yet, for practical purposes, a fence is necessary to keep some fears at bay.
 Fencing our property gives us a sense of security.
 It keeps our gardens safe from the litter of neighbourhood dogs.
 Fences can also be used for decorative purposes.
 While permanent fencing is suited for a long-term use, temporary fencing is meant to be used on a short-term basis so it is quite easy to install, move or take down the temporary fences.
 As temporary fencing is a rental item, it is the responsibility of the person, who rents it, to take care of it.
-Here are a few tips that we can keep in mind while hiring a temporary fence:
+Here are a few tips that we can keep in mind while hiring a:

 Some agencies and businesses rent out temporary fences according to our specific requirements.
 We can easily contact them to get prompt quotes which include delivery and installation of the product.
 As these businesses are well experienced, they can offer us tailored solutions to meet our needs.